NEW ENTRANTS @ LINTON CAMP SCHOOL

-During the first morning session, we stop for five to ten minutes for a “Brainfood” break.
+During the first morning session, we stop for ten minutes for a “Brainfood” break.
 Please provide your child with a healthy snack for this time.
 This may be a piece of fruit or some vegetables.
-We participate in the Fonterra Milk in Schools initiative which is about providing free milk to grow healthy Kiwi kids.
-Each day all children are offered a small carton of milk to drink if they want.
-This is completely optional.

-Children are encouraged to put their drink bottles in a container in the classroom.
+Children need to bring a drink bottle to school every day.
+Children are encouraged to put their drink bottles on the benchtop in the classroom.
 They are able to drink at any time during the day.
-When it is hot, we will stop for regular drink breaks.
 Please fill the drink bottles with water only.

 We have a policy at Linton Camp School that children must wear a school hat when outside during Term One and Term Four.
 When not in use, hats are kept in children’s bags or cubbies.
 They do not usually get taken home.

 Please label all school clothing.
 We have a lot of unmarked and unclaimed clothing every term.
-Lost property is stored in Te Whare Tapere, our school hall.
 Please also label your child’s lunch box and drink bottle.

 Please ensure your child has a ROOMY school bag that can adequately hold their lunchbox and drink bottle, book bag, raincoat and spare clothing.

 We value parent help both in the classroom and at home.
-If you have some free time available on a regular basis and would like to join us, please let us know.
-Whether it’s listening to some children reading, joining us for an art class, or coming in to share your skills or passion with us, we would love to have you.
+If you have some free time available on a regular basis, and would like to join us, please let us know.
+Whether it’s listening to some children reading, joining us for an art class, or coming in to share your skill or passion with us, we would love to have you.

 Zero Waste Programme

-Last year we re-introduced a zero-waste programme.
+We have zero waste programme.
 Our school aims to create as little rubbish as we can.
 Children contribute to the zero rubbish programme by taking home any rubbish from their lunch box.
 After they have unwrapped their lunch they place any rubbish back in their lunchbox.
 The rubbish can then be put into the home recycling system.
 We encourage families to think of ways to send lunches to school that requires as little packaging as possible.
-By students taking their own rubbish home again, we save thousands of dollars in rubbish pickups, money that the school can spend on better educational resources.
+By students taking their own rubbish home again, we save thousands of dollars in rubbish pick ups, money that the school can spend on better educational resources.

-The information from the school newsletter is posted to the school facebook page every Thursday.
+The information from the school newsletter is posted to the school facebook page and website every second Thursday.
+Other news, sports draws or updates are posted as required.
 This is a great place to keep updated about things happening at school.
+You are welcome to ‘follow’ our facebook page so you receive notifications when they are posted.

 Seesaw is an app we use to empower our children to independently document what they are learning at school.
 Our children are able to ‘show what they are learning’ using photos, videos, drawings, text, PDFs, and links.
 Children will have their own Seesaw account and will add work to share what they're doing at school with their parents.